-SEO Tip - Prevent Search Engines from Indexing your XML Sitemaps - Digital Inspiration
+SEO Tip - Prevent Search Engines from Indexing your XML Sitemaps

 XML Sitemaps are plain text files that help you inform Google about every single web page, image and video file that is available on your site.
 For instance, if there’s a page on your site that may be hard to discover because none of the other pages /sites are linking to it, Google can possibly reach it through the Sitemaps file.

 Sitemaps are created primarily for search engines but since they also have text, they may even show-up in regular search results thus competing with your other web pages.
-To see this for yourself, try a search query like filetype:xml inurl:sitemap on Google.
+To see this for yourself, try a search query like filetypeinurl:sitemap on Google.

 You can easily prevent HTML based web pages from getting indexed through the use of META tags but such a feature is not available for XML based Sitemaps.